albertteoh/dosa-wiki/Getting-Started.md

         C1 time.Time
     }

 This example described a table with a partition key of (K1, K2) and a clustering key of K3.
 There is a single non-key field, C1.

-## Dump your schema definitions
+### Dump your schema definitions

-    # do this to check for errors in your entities
+Do this to check for errors in your entities

     dosa schema dump _sourcedir_

-    # if you leave off _sourcedir_, it will scan the current directory only
+If you leave off _sourcedir_, it will scan the current directory only

-## Upload your schema to the server
+### Upload your schema to the server

     dosa schema upsert _sourcedir_